-- 6.03 The Union agrees that it will make membership in the Union available to all employees covered by this Agreement subject to the Constitution of the Union and the terms and conditions specified by its applicable policies. - 6.04 New employees will be hired on a probationary period of ninety (90) calendar days and thereafter will attain regular employment status subject to the availability of work.
+- 6.02 New employees will be hired on a probationary period of ninety (90) calendar days and thereafter will attain regular employment status subject to the availability of work.
 The parties agree that the discharge or layoff of a probationary employee will not be the subject of a grievance or arbitration excepting those provisions in Article 1.04.
-When a probationary employee is disciplined and not discharged, the parties agree that the terms stated in Article 24 will prevail. - 6.05 Probationary employees are covered by this Agreement, excepting those provisions that specifically exclude such employees.
+When a probationary employee is disciplined and not discharged, the parties agree that the terms stated in Article 24 will prevail. - 6.03 Probationary employees are covered by this Agreement, excepting those provisions that specifically exclude such employees.
 It is agreed that probationary employees require appropriate and constructive feedback in order to improve performance.
-Accordingly, the Employer agrees to make reasonable attempts to give written constructive feedback to a probationary employee prior to layoff or termination.
-Where possible, the Employer will give an appropriate amount of time for the probationary employee to improve performance prior to termination. - 6.06 Employees who have passed their probationary period and are rehired within six (6) months after a layoff will not re-serve a new probationary period. - 6.07 An employee who quits or is terminated for just cause and is rehired will serve a new probationary period.
+Accordingly, the Employer agrees to appropriately give this constructive feedback to a probationary employee. - 6.04 Employees who have passed their probationary period and are rehired within six (6) months after a layoff will not re-serve a new probationary period. - 6.05 An employee who quits or is terminated for just cause and is rehired will serve a new probationary period.

-ARTICLE 7 - REMITTANCE AND REPORTING
+ARTICLE 7 - REMITTANCES AND REPORTING